dword64/Ow-FOV/README.md

 ## How to Use ?

-1. Download the tool from the release site.
+1. Download the DLL from the release site.
-2. Execute the batch file.
+2. Use a Injector of your choice!
 3. Start up Overwatch and enjoy the increased FOV!

 **Note:** `If you build the project yourself, it is recommended to use the same injector as the one used in the batch file or any injector of your choice.`